ghavamzadeh/ghavamzadeh/README.md

-### Im John, a Gothenburg-based, front-end developer & designer from Sweden.
+### Im John, a Gothenburg-based, front-end developer & designer from Sweden
 Self taught and been developing on the web for over 10 years.
 I like to resolve design problems, create smart user interface and imagine useful interaction.